Mikhail22/drag-scroll--autohotkey/README.md

 # Drag to scroll  🖱️↕ (Autohotkey, Windows)
 This Autohotkey app provides system-wide drag-to-scroll feature.
 It uses mouse movement for scrolling, which turns out to be more efficient and it reduces stress on the operator's hand, compared to the scroll wheel.
-So if you want better scrolling experience (or maybe your scroll wheel have broken) then this app is for you.
+So if you want better scrolling experience, or maybe your scroll wheel have broken, then this app is for you.
 Further, if you use a drawing tablet or a touchpad and the driver/OS does not provide drag scroll, then this app solves it.

 > Note: if this version is not working stable, e.g. the context menu still shows up, you can try older version (v03 in the archive folder)